What is Pulse?

 Why did my Pulse drop suddenly?

-The Pulse of all new photos drops after 24 hours.
+The Pulse of all new photos drops after approximately 48 hours.
 This is to ensure fresh photos get a chance at Popular each day.
 It's also possible for Pulse to drop if votes are removed from it, or voters' accounts are closed after voting for your photo.

 Why is my Pulse different than another photo that has similar views and votes?